Amitgm/Video_classification/README.md

 ## Dataset

-<b> Dataset </b>: This dataset consists of labelled videos of 6 human actions (walking, jogging, running, boxing, hand waving and hand clapping) performed several times by 25 subjects in four different scenarios: outdoors s1, outdoors with scale variation s2, outdoors with different clothes s3 and indoors s4 as illustrated below.
+<b>Dataset :</b> This dataset consists of labelled videos of 6 human actions (walking, jogging, running, boxing, hand waving and hand clapping) performed several times by 25 subjects in four different scenarios: outdoors s1, outdoors with scale variation s2, outdoors with different clothes s3 and indoors s4 as illustrated below.